khanz1/pd-dagangan/software-design/server-spec.md

 ## 3. Introduction

  **Purpose & Scope** : This document defines the backend API for Dagangan, a scalable, secure e-commerce platform integrating payments, shipping rates, and social login.
-It covers architecture, database, API endpoints, integrations, and non-functional requirements.
+The architecture follows the service-repository pattern for optimal separation of concerns, testability, and maintainability.

  **Target Audience** : Backend developers, QA, DevOps, and security teams.